orocos/rtt_ros_integration/rtt_ros/README.md

 are specified in package.xml files in the `<export>` section.

-For example, all RTT plugins in the ROS package "my\_package\_name" along with its dependencies can be imported by running the following Orocos .ops script:
+For example, all RTT plugins in the ROS package "my\_package\_name" along with its dependencies can be imported by running the following Orocos .ops script (or calling the appropriate operation on the "ros" global service):

 ```python
 import("rtt_ros")